pokusio/openfaas-firstdive/README.md

 ```

-At this point, only one left issue :
+At this point, the next issue is :

-The self-signed TLS Certificate of the docker registry, is not trusted by the openfaas workers in the kubernetes cluster.
+> The self-signed TLS Certificate of the docker registry, is not trusted by the OpenFAAS workers in the kubernetes cluster.

 So Ok, our problem is how to, with `k3d`, set the tls cert as trusted "inside everything" : I found https://github.com/rancher/k3d/discussions/687 .